cytesys/toycrypto/README.md

 ## Introduction

 ToyCrypto is a dynamically linked crypto library written in C\+\+.
-It should work on both *nix-like systems and Windows.
+It should work on both *nix-like systems, MacOSX and Windows.

 ## *Disclaimer*

-*This library is just me toying with C++ and crypto (hence the name), and can not be relied upon to work correctly, obviously \:]*
+*This library is the result of me toying with C++ and crypto (hence the name), and can not be relied upon to work correctly, obviously \:]*
 ***This is for experimental use only!
 Use at your own risk!***

 ## What's currently implemented?

-ToyCrypto is very much a work in progress, and so far only a few hashing functions has been implemented:
+ToyCrypto is very much a work in progress, and so far only a few hashing functions has been
+implemented:

 - [x] SHA2:
     - [x] SHA224